Andersonia caerulea: Description

 Andersonia caerulea is an erect, or spreading to low-lying shrub that typically grows to a height of 0.05–1 m.
-Taller, erect plants have the flowers arranged in a compact spike, but low-lying plants have the flowers arranged otherwise.
+Taller, erect plants have flowers arranged in a compact spike, but low-lying plants have flowers arranged otherwise.
 The leaves are variable in shape and size, egg-shaped to lance-shaped or linear, sometimes twisted or wavy, sometimes with a pointed tip, variably hairy or glabrous.
 There are 15 to 25 leaves or bracteoles at the base of the flower, the sepals 5–12 mm long and longer than the bracteoles.
-The sepals are lance-shaped, pink, lilac or pale blue and the petals are shorter than the sepals, usually pale blue and densely bearded inside the petal tube.
+The sepals are lance-shaped, pink, lilac, or pale blue and the petals are shorter than the sepals, usually pale blue, and densely bearded inside the petal tube.

 Taxonomy

-Andersonia caerulea was first formally described by Robert Brown in his Prodromus Florae Novae Hollandiae from specimens he collected at King George Sound in 1801.
+Andersonia caerulea was first formally described in 1810 by Robert Brown in his Prodromus Florae Novae Hollandiae from specimens he collected at King George Sound in 1801.
 The specific epithet (caerulea) means "deep sky-blue".